-Failure to Perform Cesarean
+Failure to Perform a C-Section

 When you bring a child into the world, you trust that your healthcare provider is going to give you the best possible medical treatment.
 But sometimes the healthcare system fails expectant mothers, and whole families suffer as a result.